-U.S. intelligence agencies feuding with Republicans over Russian hacking
+U.S. intelligence agencies feud with Republicans over Russian hacking

 The office said it also would make the study "available to the public consistent with protecting intelligence sources and methods."

-ODNI has not endorsed the CIA's conclusion but does not dispute it.
-Two sources said there was "no daylight" between ODNI and CIA on the issue.
-An ODNI spokesman said the agency would not comment beyond its official statement.

-The debate over Russian hacking, which three officials said has continued after Election Day and extends beyond the election to multiple U.S. government agencies, as well as to private firms and individuals, also is opening a rift between Trump and some Republican members of Congress.
+The FBI, which has responsibility for counterintelligence investigations inside the United States, initially did not endorse the CIA's finding because it did not meet the standards of evidence necessary to win a conviction in a U.S. court or identify individuals whose hacking violated American law, one source said.The debate over Russian hacking also is opening a rift between Trump and some Republican members of Congress.

-The president-elect continues to dismiss the intelligence agencies' conclusion that Russian President Vladimir Putin directed the hacking of this year's election but Republicans such as Senate Majority Leader Mitch McConnell and Senator John McCain, chairman of the Senate Armed Services Committee, are calling for a full investigation.
+The president-elect continues to dismiss the intelligence agencies' conclusion that Russian President Vladimir Putin directed the hacking.

-On Friday, Senator Richard Burr, Republican chairman of the Senate Intelligence Committee, announced his committee will conduct a review in the new year of U.S. intelligence on Russian activities, including the classified information that led to the Obama administration’s Oct.
-7 statement that Moscow was behind the hacking of U.S. political institutions.
+On Friday, Senator Richard Burr, Republican chairman of the Senate Intelligence Committee, announced his committee will conduct a review in the new year of U.S. intelligence on Russian activities and its cyber activity more broadly.

-The review also will cover Russian cyber activity more broadly, he said in a statement.

-Burr said the review will include interviews of both Obama and Trump officials, “including the issuance of subpoenas if necessary to compel testimony.”
+The review will include questioning of both Obama and Trump officials, “including the issuance of subpoenas if necessary to compel testimony,” Burr said in a statement.

-(Reporting by Mark Hosenball; Editing by John Walcott and Bill Trott)
+Reporting by Mark Hosenball; Editing by Warren Strobel, John Walcott and Tom Brown